 Bit Name Reset R/W Description

 7 FLUSH 0 R0/W1 Flush unit.
 When set, this event will immediately stop the current operation and return the unit to idle state.

-6 FLOW 0 R/W UART hardware flow enable.
-Selects use of hardware flow control with RTS and CTS pins

-0 Flow control disabled

-1 Flow control enabled
+6 - 0 R/W Reserved.
+Must be written as 0.

 5 D9 0 R/W UART data bit 9 contents.
 This value is used when 9 bit transfer is enabled.
-When parity is disabled the value written to $D9$ is transmitted as the bit 9 when 9 bit data is enabled.
+When parity is disabled the value written to D9 is transmitted as the bit 9 when 9 bit data is enabled.

 If parity is enabled then this bit sets the parity level as follows.

-0 Odd parity
+0 Even parity

-1 Even parity
+1 Odd parity

 4 BIT9 0 R/W UART 9-bit data enable.
 When this bit is 1, data is 9 bits and the contents of data bit 9 is given by D9 and PARITY.

 0 8 bits transfer

 1 9 bits transfer

 3 PARITY 0 R/W UART parity enable.

 0 Parity disabled

 1 Parity enabled

 2 SPB 0 R/W UART number of stop bits.
 Selects the number of stop bits to transmit

 0 1 stop bit

 1 2 stop bits

 1 STOP 1 R/W UART stop bit level

 0 Low stop bit

 1 High stop bit

 0 START 0 R/W UART start bit level.
 The polarity of the idle line is assumed to be the opposite of the selected start bit level.

 0 Low start bit

 1 High start bit